-Earth observation applications are totally dependent on radio frequencies to measure and collect the data upon which analyses, predictions and warnings are based, and to disseminate this information to governments, policy-makers, disaster management organizations, commercial interests and the general public.
+Earth observation applications are totally dependent on radio frequencies to measure and collect the data upon which analyses, predictions and warnings are based, and to disseminate this information to governments, policy-makers, disaster management organizations,

 These applications are spread over the whole spectrum - from a few kHz to several hundred GHz - and make use of a large variety of radio technologies and services provided from the ground, in situ or from space.
 It is therefore not surprising to see agenda items related to Earth observation at all world radiocommunication conferences (WRCs).